-The Exchange Day credit process includes both acquiring the training and appropriately requesting credit in Eduphoria!.Strive.
+The Exchange Day credit process includes both acquiring the training and appropriately entering the training into Strive.
 To qualify as Exchange Day credit, the employee must ensure the following criteria are met:

-- The employee, when possible, receives prior approval from the principal and ensures the professional learning meets the criteria for Exchange Day credit. - The employee earns 18 hours of professional learning for Exchange Days and ensures the sessions are reflected in their Eduphoria!
-Strive Portfolio as "approved" by 10 working days prior to the Exchange Day1. - 3.
-The employee ensures there is appropriate documentation of attendance at professional learning, e.g., an official certificate of attendance/transcript for outside-of-district professional learning. - 4.
-The employee tracks Exchange Day credits by checking their Eduphoria!
-Strive portfolio.
+- The employee, when possible, receives prior approval from the principal and ensures the professional learning meets the criteria for Exchange Day credit. - The employee accumulates 18 hours of professional learning for Exchange Days and ensures the sessions are reflected in their Strive Professional Learning Portfolio as "approved" by 10 working days prior to the Exchange Day. - a.
+December 6, 2024 for January 6-7, 2025 - b.
+February 3, 2025 for February 17, 2025 - The employee ensures there is appropriate documentation of attendance at professional learning, e.g., signing in and completion of surveys at in-district professional learning or submitting an official certificate of attendance/transcript for outside-of-district professional learning into Strive. - The employee tracks Exchange Day credits by checking Strive Professional Learning Portfolio will indicate the number of hours eligible for Exchange Day credit.